LenweSaralonde/Musician/README.md

 ----------------------
 All you need to do is install the addon.
 Nothing more is required.

-To mute a player, right click on his/her name or portrait to open the menu then select **Mute**.
+* To mute a player, right click on his/her name or portrait to open the menu then select **Mute**.
 Do the same to unmute.
-If you prefer, you can just stop the song being played.
+* You can also just stop the song being played by clicking the **[Stop]** hyperlink in the player's emote.

-Right click on the minimap button to enable or disable all the music from the addon.
+* Right click on the minimap button to enable or disable all the music from the addon.

 How to play music
 -----------------